metaneutrons/snapdog2/docs/blueprint/13-metrics-and-telemetry-infrastructure-layer.md

 }
 ```

-Inject `IMetricsService` into components (like MediatR Behaviors, Infrastructure Services) where metrics need to be recorded.
+Inject `IMetricsService` into components (like Cortex.Mediator Behaviors, Infrastructure Services) where metrics need to be recorded.

 ## 13.6.
 Manual Tracing Instrumentation